vdclab/vdclab-wiki/PCAGO.md

 ## Ease of use

-- has a quick use tutorial and a more detailed explanation of the tool and also an example data set to familiarize the user with the tool.
+- Has a quick use tutorial and a more detailed explanation of the tool and also an example data set to familiarize the user with the tool.
 There is also examples of how to format data.

 ## Website